 Motor Skills are divided into two categories: Gross Motor and Fine Motor.
 Gross Motor Skills are the coordination of movements that are required for large movements: crawling, running, jumping, throwing, climbing, etc. These are the skills that develop first.
 Fine Motor Skills are the coordination of movements that are required for small muscle movements: cutting, writing, opening water bottles, tying shoes, etc. Both sets of motor skills work together to help us function through our day, but fine motor skills are the more detailed of the two skills.
-Without fine motor skills, life would be very hard.

-Why Develop Them?
+Why Develop Fine Motor Skills?

 Do you really need to focus on Fine Motor Skills?
 Won’t kids just pick up on them?
 To a certain extent, yes, kids will develop them as they go through life, but I’d argue that they might not be fully developed without some intentional practice.
 If we truly want to set up our children for success, I think it is important for us to set up opportunities for them develop.